snellrene/iam-portfolio/01-identity-lifecycle-lab/README.md

 (I performed secure offboarding for Sumit_IT by blocking sign-in and removing all group-based access to ensure no residual permissions remained.)

+## Screenshots: Leaver

 <img width="1907" height="423" alt="image" src="https://github.com/user-attachments/assets/d6d513e2-f766-43d4-bf51-0c6fa9752576" />

 <img width="1905" height="762" alt="image" src="https://github.com/user-attachments/assets/f3a4b4fa-2d0f-46a0-bd77-bad360500aac" />

 <img width="1896" height="563" alt="image" src="https://github.com/user-attachments/assets/3e0b73b5-3196-4a56-9a2a-202851dfed8a" />

 Sumit_IT is now: Blocked from signing in, Not in any group and his account deleted.
+This prevents Data theft, Unauthorized access and Insider threats.